We don't just talk cars ... we teach how to buy them.

 And in terms of safety, all Mazda5 models come standard with stability control, traction control, front seat side airbags and full-length head-protecting side curtain airbags.

-Used Mazda 5 shoppers should also note that pre-2008 models were equipped with a 4-speed automatic transmission, as opposed to the more recent 5-speed auto with its better gas mileage efficiency.
+Mazda5 shoppers should also note that pre-2008 models were equipped with a 4-speed automatic transmission, as opposed to the more recent 5-speed auto with its better gas mileage efficiency.
 It should also be noted that stability control was unavailable until becoming standard on all trims for the 2010 model year.
-There was no 2011 Mazda 5.
+There was no 2011 Mazda5.

-This minivan entered its second generation with a redesign for 2012, getting more power, improved seating comfort and some exterior design changes.
+This minivan entered its second-generation with a redesign for 2012 and produced through 2016, getting more power, improved seating comfort and some exterior design changes.

 The same three trims are again available.
 Standard features on the Sport include full power accessories, cruise control, keyless entry, 16-inch alloy wheels, automatic climate control, a height-adjustable driver seat, a tilt/telescoping steering wheel, stability control, traction control, four-wheel antilock disc brakes with brake assist, front side airbags, side curtain airbags and a 6-speaker audio system with a CD player and an auxiliary audio jack.